code-dot-org/code-dot-org/pegasus/sites.v3/hourofcode.com/public/promote/proclamation.md

 Whereas the information technology sector is uniquely positioned to help with economic recovery through the research and development of new innovations;

-Whereas the outlook for computer science jobs is bright with one in every two STEM jobs in the country in computing occupations;
+Whereas the outlook for computer science jobs is bright with over 500,000 open computing positions across the country;

 Whereas providing students the chance to participate in high-quality computer science activities exposes them to the rich opportunities the field offers and provides critical thinking skills that will serve them throughout their lives;